-"Excellent", Bigsby2 replied with an energetic voice, "I see there is a copy of my rule violations report in Butch's hand".
+After a few seconds, Bigsby2 replied, "Confirmed.
+Welcome Sargent Brad Lawless to WhyRobot.
+I see there is a copy of Bigsby's rule violations report in Butch's hand".
 Butch quickly looked at his hand that was still holding the printout handed to him a few minutes earlier.
-Bigsby had done a video match the printout as Butch entered the room, parsed it and found it to match his violation table, including the violation rule ID's for the actors called out.
+Bigsby2 had done a video match of the printout as Butch entered the room, parsed it and found it to match his violation table, including the violation rule ID's for the actors called out.